The 17th Virtuoso Violin Festival, to be held in Stratford-upon-Avon, UK, in 2018.

-The Virtuoso Violin Festival will take place in the lovely market town of Stratford-upon-Avon, birthplace of William Shakespeare.
+The 17th Virtuoso Violin Festival will take place in the lovely market town of Stratford-upon-Avon, birthplace of William Shakespeare, between the 29th July and the 6th of August 2018.
 It is also home to the world-famous Royal Shakespeare Theatre and the Orchestra of the Swan.
 The course is intensive, but students will have time to explore the town and its abundant artistic heritage and also visit London or historic Warwick.
 The surrounding area is steeped in history, and Stratford is approximately an hour from Oxford.
 Birmingham, England’s second city, is just over 30 minutes away.

 Rimma Sushanskaya, Artistic Director

 Rimma Sushanskaya is an international concert violinist, acclaimed throughout the world for her opulent tone colours, her gripping expressive virtuosity, and her ever-present rhythmic vitality.
 The last pupil of the legendary David Oistrakh, she continues the great Russian tradition of violin playing.
 She has studied the unaccompanied works of Bach with the great Bach scholar Dr Rosalyn Tureck.
 Rimma is currently a visiting lecturer of violin at the Birmingham Conservatoire.
 Since 2005 she has embarked on a successful career in conducting and has performed as conductor in the concert halls of an ever growing list of countries including Germany, Russia, USA, China, Israel, Romania, Ukraine and the United Kingdom.